 - letter(s) of invitation (if applicable)

-- Research Proposal (maximum 2 pages) Describe your proposed work and explain why the travel is critical to your dissertation.
+- Research Proposal (maximum two pages) Describe your proposed work and explain why the travel is critical to your dissertation.
 The proposal should include justification for travel, the nature of the research, location and duration.
 Keep in mind that reviewers outside your field will be reading your proposal, so the contribution of the travel to one’s thesis work must be explained with detail and clarity, without including excessive field-specific jargon.
 A description of the nature and form of the proposed outcomes assessment also should be included.
-Note: If the applicant feels it is necessary, additional pages my be included for their bibliography/references.
+Note: If the applicant feels it is necessary, additional pages may be included for their bibliography/references.

-- A letter of invitation/support from host institution/organization, if applicable.
+- A letter of invitation/support from host institution/organization (if applicable).

-- Copy of all postsecondary transcripts.
+- Copy of all postsecondary transcripts as one PDF.